steady-media/authable/README.md

           "scope" => "read" # optional
         %})

+        # You may adjust token expiration durations from configuration.

 ### How a 'OAuth2 Resource Owner' can authorize clients?

 Authorizing client may mean installing client or giving permission to a client to make OAuth2 Authorization requests and allowing resources with selected scopes.
 To authorize a client for a resource owner, you need to call `OAuth2.authorize_app` function.